Slack to Microsoft Teams Migration Checklist for IT Admins

 The Slack workspace’s primary owner, owners, and admins can access private channels only if they are part of it.
 Third-party tools can migrate slack channels to teams through Slack admin credentials.
 It can’t be migrated if the admin is not part of any private channel.
 Therefore, before you migrate from Slack to Teams, double-check that the admin belongs to all the private channels to be migrated.

 5. Choose the Best Slack to Teams Migration Partner

 The migration service provider you choose for your Slack to Teams migration decides what can and can’t be migrated.
 Choose a migration service that can migrate:

 - Direct Messages

 - User Mentions

-Also, don’t just go for a migration service that can move all the above data, but check the experience and performance of the tool in handling complex migration with no data errors.
-Check different tools available in the market, compare the features and pricing.
+Also, don’t just go for a migration service that can move all the above data; check the experience and performance of the tool in handling complex migration with no data errors.
+Check different tools available in the market, and compare the features and pricing.
 Most importantly, run multiple migration tests using the tool before going for it.

 However, an IT Admin would require a dedicated migration team to take care of the entire migration process and ensure nothing goes wrong.